kev197/bayes-filter-sim/README.md

 In an instant, the likelihood function adjust the weights of particles and the resampling process (I use systematic sampling) causes the particles to "respawn" around these high density regions.
-Notice that the particles form a circle around the beacon, expected behavior as the beacon only gives distance to the dot, but not the orientation of the distance.
+Notice that the particles form a circle around the beacon, expected behavior as the beacon only gives distance to the dot but not the orientation of the distance.

 <img src="https://github.com/user-attachments/assets/e7d1fd58-81fd-44c2-a9bb-ef1e1138de4b" alt="image" width="400"/>